December 15, Thursday 6:30PM, at Golden Corral

 satellite models 1 , models 2 (many available free online), paper weights, mugs, night lights, or other.

 or buy a gift, range $5 to $15.

 It's not the gift that counts, but the happiness we bring by giving to each other.

 Club Dark Sky Star Gaze

-Look north for Herschel's Garnet Star, beautiful double stars, double clusters, and nebulae.
+Look for beautiful double stars, double clusters, and nebulae in the winter sky.

 Bring what you have of planisphere, binoculars, telescope, towel to lay on.

 Ask new members Margaret, John, and Mary.
 They know what we learn and what fun we have,

 Program: Where on Earth Are We - The Celestial Bodies Can Tell Us